Stanford MBA Admissions

 This is in addition to real-world situations where you’ll get to put what you’re learning into practice.
 Whether it’s developing a physical prototype of a new product with fellow students from the engineering department, writing a business plan to present to a panel of venture capitalists, or pitching a local company on an independent study and implementing the results of your work, the Stanford MBA helps you begin pursuing your dreams while you’re still in school.

-Stanford GSB on the Ground: Tackling Each Application Element
+Stanford GSB Application Insights: Tackling Each Application Element

 Stanford GSB’s Admissions Committee will look for many of the same traits as any other top business school: demonstrated leadership, leadership potential, concrete results you have achieved, demonstrated impact within your workplace that leaves a legacy even after you depart, and formative professional and life experiences that add something truly singular to the incoming class.